General Interest

 Navigating those intersections requires both legal insight and a deep understanding of Colorado’s water heritage, something Lyons Gaddis brings to every conversation.

-Lyons Gaddis attorneys are trusted across Colorado to help shape conversations around the state’s most pressing water and p and real estate challenges.
+Lyons Gaddis attorneys are trusted across Colorado to help shape conversations around the state’s most pressing water and real estate challenges.
 With decades of experience, the firm continues to serve as a respected resource for balancing development, land use, and the preservation of Colorado’s irrigation infrastructure.

 Jeffrey J. Kahn